-Referral of complaints to the Tribunal can occur in one of two ways:
+Referral of complaints to the Tribunal can occur in one of two ways.

-- the complaint cannot be resolved by conciliation;
+- The complaint cannot be resolved by conciliation

-- attempts to resolve the complaint by conciliation have been unsuccessful;
+- Attempts to resolve the complaint by conciliation have been unsuccessful

-2. referral under section 90 of the Act if the complaint was dismissed, and at the request of the complainant.
+(ii) Referral under section 90 of the Act if the complaint was dismissed, and at the request of the complainant.

-The Commissioner must provide legal assistance if requested by complainants whose matters have been referred to the Tribunal under section 93 of the Act.
-This is done by assigning one of the Commission’s Legal Officers to assist the complainant.
+The Commissioner must provide assistance if requested by complainants whose matters have been referred to the Tribunal under section 93 of the Act.
+This is generally done by assigning one of the Commission’s Legal Officers to assist the complainant.
 Complainants whose matters have been dismissed by the Commissioner receive no assistance.

 The Legal Officers day to day activities include assessing the potential complaints of unlawful discrimination lodged with the Commission, providing advice to the Commissioner and Conciliation Officers regarding complaints under investigation, and preparing responses to exemption applications lodged in the Tribunal.